davidesantangelo/api.rss/README.md

  <img src="https://img.shields.io/github/languages/top/davidesantangelo/feedi.svg"/>

 # FeediRSS

-Feedi turns feed data into a fantastic API.
+*The best RESTful RSS experience you can find.*

-Feedi simplifies how you handle RSS, Atom, or JSON feeds.
-You can add and keep track of your favourite feed data with a simple and clean REST API.
+FeediRSS turns feed data into an awesome API.
+The API simplifies how you handle RSS, Atom, or JSON feeds.
+You can add and keep track of your favourite feed data with a simple, fast and clean REST API.
 All entries are enriched by Machine Learning and Semantic engines.

 ## Search Engine